ibsukru/zarathustra/COMPLETE_SCRIPT.md

            I'm running something new.
            And there's no one else on this version.

+He watches a couple disappear around a corner.

+                         MAN (V.O.)
+           They'll tell you it's reincarnation.
+           Past lives.
+Ancient wisdom.
+           That's the Programme's trap—
+           making you look backward.

+Beat.

+                         MAN (V.O.)
+           The fire isn't from the past.
+           It's from NOW.
+           And it only burns once.

 He touches the window.
 His reflection stares back.

                          MAN (V.O.)